Gustavo Rodríguez (writer): Biography

 Born in Lima, Rodriguez lived in Trujillo on the north coast of Peru from the ages of five to sixteen years old.
 This time made a definite impression on him and which can be seen in his first novel, The Fury of Achilles (2001) (La furia de Aquiles).
 It tells the story of four young people traveling from a small town to Lima to study, start a career and live together, and where they experience enmity, jealousy, insecurity and chaos of a big city.

 Apropos of this novel, Alberto Fuguet declared, in Chile in 2010: "My editor, Gabriel Sandoval, had told me about a Peruvian novel that I would like, a kind of Vargas Llosa's "The Time of the Hero" ("La ciudad y los perros"), a contemporary and endearing read, referring to "The Fury of Achilles".
 Since then I have been buying the books of Rodriguez during occasional stops at Lima airport and now I have the great pleasure to present Gustavo here in Chile.
 Rodriguez is one of those voices that surprise precisely because he does not boast of nourishing from literature.
 Not reading him is not permitted as an indulgence."

 The first book published by Rodriguez was a collection of stories: 'Cuentos de fin de semana' (Weekend Tales) (1998).
 Three years later came his first quoted novel, followed by other works, both novels and stories, and nonfiction, as with the biography of the acclaimed Peruvian tenor Juan Diego Flórez.
 He has also co-authored two books with the sociologist Sandro Venturo: 'Ampay Peru!'
 (Translatable as Gotcha, Peru) and 'Ampay woman' that looks to knock down myths about his country and the Peruvian woman.
 Its main articles and essays are collected in Peruvian Translations (2008).

 "La risa de tu madre" ("The laughter of your mother") (2003) tells of the obsession that invades a filmmaker when he finds a hidden photograph of his recently deceased mother.
-Here, his mother appears with a sounding laugh, in a gesture of laughter that his son never saw in her when she was alive.
+Here, his mother appears with a resounding laugh, in a gesture of laughter that his son never saw in her when she was alive.
 To find out what had provoked that laughter in the hidden picture will take him to find a family secret which will cause a complete review of his life.
 This novel was one of the finalists for the Herralde Award.

 "La semana tiene siete mujeres" ("The week has seven women") (2010) tells a story of infidelity and racism in a city like Lima: a white man born to a "good family" and impoverished economically will have to investigate the love of a half-caste who traveled the opposite way to enrichment and celebrity, a half-caste who also took the love of his life.
 This novel was a finalist for the Planeta-Casamerica award.